valkey-io/valkey-doc/docs/interact/transactions.md

 instead.

 **NOTE**
-* In Redis versions before 6.0.9, an expired key would not cause a transaction to be aborted.
+* In Redis OSS versions before 6.0.9, an expired key would not cause a transaction to be aborted.
 [More on this](https://github.com/redis/redis/pull/7920)
 * Commands within a transaction won't trigger the `WATCH` condition since they are only queued until the `EXEC` is sent.